A sofic group away from amenable groups: Introduction

 \begin{itemize} \item $F/N\simeq G$; $F/N_n\simeq G_n$ for all $n$; \item $(N_n)$ converges to $N$, i.e. for all $x\in N$, resp. $y\in F-N$; eventually $x\in N_n$, resp. $y\notin N_n$. \end{itemize}

 The finitely generated group $G\simeq F/N$ is {\it isolated} if whenever such a situation occurs, eventually $N_n=N$.

 {\it Sofic groups} were introduced by Gromov as ``groups whose Cayley graph is initially subamenable" \cite[p.157]{Gro} and by B. Weiss in \cite{Wei}.
-It will be enough for us to know that the class of sofic groups satisfies the following properties
+It will be enough for us to know that the class of sofic groups is not empty and satisfies the following properties

-\begin{itemize} \item Subgroups of sofic groups are sofic; \item A group is sofic if (and only if) all its finitely generated subgroups are sofic \item If a group is sofic-by-amenable, i.e.~has an amenable quotient with sofic kernel, then it is sofic as well (in particular, amenable implies sofic). \item If a finitely generated group $G$ is a limit of a sequence of sofic groups $(G_n)$, then $G$ is sofic as well.
+\begin{itemize} \item \textbf{(subgroups)} Subgroups of sofic groups are sofic; \item \textbf{(direct limits)} A group is sofic if (and only if) all its finitely generated subgroups are sofic \item \textbf{(amenable extensions)} If a group is sofic-by-amenable, i.e.~has an amenable quotient with sofic kernel, then it is sofic as well (in particular, amenable implies sofic). \item \textbf{(marked limits)} If a finitely generated group $G$ is a limit of a sequence of sofic groups $(G_n)$, then $G$ is sofic as well.
 In particular, residually finite groups are sofic. \end{itemize}

 No group is known to fail to be sofic.
 The following question was asked by Gromov \cite{Gro} and is also addressed by A. Thom \cite{Th} and V. Pestov \cite{Pe}.

 \begin{que} Is every finitely generated sofic group a limit of amenable groups (``initially subamenable")? \end{que}